A band so great, it's only appropriate that nobody's ever heard of them.

 bar" as musicians call it, and bounces his

-tense if you're so inclined.
 So Polvo began as a basic Sonic Youth/Dinosaur

-Jr. indie rock follower band (but with extraordinarily hooky songwriting skills!),
+Jr. indie rock follower band,

-settling into a comfortable role as creative poptone strummers,
+settled into a comfortable role as creative poptone strummers,

 more concerned with recording memorable music Beatles style than

-They're from Chapel Hill, by the way, which is where I went to college
+made possible by modern electric musical equipment.
+They're from Chapel Hill, NC, which is where I went to college

+Terraza!
+Oh, the times I had.
 I hated my classes,

 sure, but it was a fine little town with some great musical bands for me to